chrismlee26/chris-gram/README.md

 ## Usage

 - Back-End is in folder Server.
-Navigate to /server/ and type
+To run express API & mongo server, navigate to /server/ and type

 ```
 npm start
 ```

-to run express API & mongo server

 - Front-End is in folder Client.
-Navigate to /client/ and type
+To run react web application, navigate to /client/ and type

 ```
 npm start
 ```

-to run react web application